 Welcome to Boston Zero Waste!
-This site is a resource for finding package-free and environmentally friendly products in the Boston area.
-I will include companies that align with the Zero Waste movement (such as composting services and repair shops) in the future.
+This site is a resource for finding package-free and environmentally friendly products and services in the Boston area.

 What is “Zero Waste”?

 I highly recommend the BeZero.org page on the “circular mindset” if the concept of “zero waste” is new or if you’re just beginning to think about reducing your trash.
 According to BeZero.org,

 “Zero waste doesn’t mean producing or consuming nothing.
 It’s about carefully and intentionally designing, producing, and consuming without waste as an end product.

 The term zero waste is referring to an industrial model of design and manufacturing called a circular economy (zero waste).
 This is where we design products from the very beginning without waste as an end product.
 Currently, we live in a linear economy, where we design, manufacture and consume with waste as an end product.”

 As consumers, we can work on reducing our trash by purchasing food and items package-free whenever possible, buying secondhand, repairing instead of throwing away and re-purposing to prevent resources from ending up in the landfill.
 Our goal should be to divert waste and resources from the landfill.